NEPAL

 After breakfast continue your overland journey, now heading to the “Terai” the plains of Southern Nepal.
 A five hour drive brings you to Chitwan national Park.
 Here you will be staying in a Taj Safari lodge.
 The Meghauli Sarai is set on the banks of the Rapti River overlooking the core zone of this spectacular lush landscape with the lower Himalayan ranges as the backdrop.

-After breakfast you are transferred to Bharatpur airport for your flight back to Kathmandu.
-Balance day at leisure.
+After a morning excursion into the park, you you are transferred to Bharatpur airport for your flight back to Kathmandu and the Heritage Dwarika Hotel.